froyoframework/rust-intro/slide/rust-intro-v1.0.md

     + Ownership of data
 - Safe: No data race, guaranteed data lifetime, no dangling-pointer
     + Ownership and Borrowing only allows one mutable reference (write access)

 ---

+# Also in Rust

+- Built-in unit testing
+- Cargo: Rust's built-in package and build manager
+- Helpful error messages in compiler

+---